fireship-io/fireship.io/content/lessons/animated-navigation-flutter-flare/index.md

 In this final section, we define a method that will turn the Flare animations into tap-able buttons that change the state of the widget.
 This can be achieved with a `setState` call from a *GestureDetector*, as we do not want Material ink splashes in this demo.

-The *FlareActor* is a widget from the flare_flutter package that that will run the specified animation when the state changes.
+The *FlareActor* is a widget from the flare_flutter package that will run the specified animation when the state changes.

 Remember, we defined the animation name as *go* in the Flare editor before exporting the file.
 By default, the animation name is *Untitled*.